JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2024-08/my-cheatsheet-for-python-programming/index.md

 	(18,0)
 ]

-for hour, minutes of times
+for hour, minutes of times:
 	print(f"It is {hour}:{minute}.")
 ```